 Orange hand of Fatima

-Orange, on the other hand, is all about achieving personal ambitions, as well as energy and dynamism.
+On the other hand, Orange is all about achieving personal ambitions, energy, and dynamism.

 Yellow hand of Fatima